SchildiChat/schildichat-android-next/FEATURES.md

 - Disable Element's pinned message overlay on top of the conversation screen †
 - Access pinned messages via toolbar action when the pinned message overlay is disabled †

+- Copy URLs to clipboard in text messages on longclick
+- Copy user MXIDs to clipboard by long-pressing on the member-detail screen

 ## Notifications